If you use spreadsheets to create more than 20 purchase orders monthly, you know the process is time-consuming and error-prone.

 How it helps:

-• With a purchase order process, you can better control your cash flow because now you instantly see committed Spending.
+- A purchase order process lets you control your cash flow better because you can instantly see committed Spending.

 Here is an example of a system-generated purchase order in ProcureDesk: